Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: Analyses of polarization and handedness

-In FMs, as shown in Appendix \ref{resonant modes} and Fig. \ref{orbit_FM}, the handedness of resonant modes is independent of the ratio $J_y/J_x$.
+\selectlanguage{english} In FMs, as shown in Appendix \ref{resonant modes} and Fig. \ref{orbit_FM}, the handedness of resonant modes is independent of the ratio $J_{y}/J_{x}$.
 For positive (negative) frequency, the nutational mode is lefthanded (righthanded), while the precessional mode is righthanded (lefthanded).
 In contrast, the situation in AFMs is more intricate.
-As $J_y/J_x$ crosses the critical values $r_{n(p)}$ or $1/r_{n(p)}$, the handedness of the nutational (precessional) mode is reversed for one of the sublattices.
-These critical points depend on the inertial relaxation time~$\eta$ and are a unique feature of AFMs, absent in the FM case.
+As $J_{y}/J_{x}$ crosses the critical values $r_{n(p)}$ or $1/r_{n(p)}$, the handedness of the nutational (precessional) mode is reversed for one of the sublattices.
+These critical points depend on the inertial relaxation time $\eta$ and are a unique feature of AFMs, absent in the FM case.

-Finally, the field-like SOT [the $\beta$ term in Eq. (\ref{SOTs})] has a negligible impact on the resonance modes.
-In the peak-height and phase-difference expressions, $\beta$ enters only through the factors $1 + \alpha \beta$ and $1 + \beta^{2}$, which satisfy $\alpha \beta \ll 1$ and $\beta^2 \ll 1$ for typical torques induced by the spin Hall effect \cite{AManchon}.
-Numerical simulations confirm the accuracy of the resulting analytical approximation.
+Finally, the fieldlike SOT {[}the $\beta$ term in Eq. (\ref{SOTs}){]} has a negligible impact on the resonance modes.
+In the peak-height and phase-difference expressions, $\beta$ enters only through the factors $1+\alpha\beta$ and $1+\beta^{2}$, and the contribution of the $\beta$ term is small due to $\alpha\beta\ll1$ and $\beta^{2}\ll1$ for typical torques induced by the spin Hall effect \citep{AManchon}.
+Numerical simulations confirm the accuracy of the analytical approximation.